infinum/ios-viper-xcode-templates/README.md

 * *LoginViewController* has a **strong** reference to *LoginPresenter*

-The reference types might appear a bit counter-intuitive, but they are organised this way to assure all module components are not deallocated from memory as long as one of its Views is active.
+The reference types might appear a bit counter-intuitive, but they are organized this way to assure all module components are not deallocated from memory as long as one of its Views is active.
 In this way the Views lifecycle is also the lifecycle of the module - which actually makes perfect sense.

 The creation and setup of module components is done in the Wireframe.
 The creation of a new Wireframe is almost always done in the previous Wireframe.
 More details on this later in the actual code.

 Before we go into detail we should comment one somewhat unusual decision we made naming-wise and that's suffixing protocol names with "Interface" (*LoginWireframeInterface*, *RegisterViewInterface*, ...).
-A common way to do this would be to ommit the "Interface" part but we've found that this makes code somewhat less readable and the logic behind VIPER harder to grasp, especially when starting out.
+A common way to do this would be to omit the "Interface" part but we've found that this makes code somewhat less readable and the logic behind VIPER harder to grasp, especially when starting out.

 ## 1. Base classes and interfaces